The health benefits of affection

 A good cuddle with a loved one isn’t just beneficial for boosting your bond, it may also lower your blood pressure too.

 Researchers have found that women who frequently hug their partner are more likely to have lower blood pressure.
-It’s thought to be down to a hormone called oxytocin, which plays a pivotal role in childbirth as well as social bonding.
+Researchers think it’s due to a hormone called oxytocin, which plays a pivotal role in childbirth as well as social bonding.

 The study, published in Biological Psychology, found that women who frequently hug their partner have higher oxytocin levels than those who hug less often.
 This in turn is thought to have effects on lowering blood pressure.

-Plus, hugs have also been found to protect us from the dangers of stress.
+Plus, hugs can also protect us from the dangers of stress.
 One study, published in PLOS One, found that hugs act as a buffer to our negative emotions.
 People who received a supportive hug after a negative event were less likely to experience negative emotions.
 It certainly gives new meaning to the idea of ‘hugging it out’!

 The benefits of marriage

 The traditional view of marriage – ’til death do us part – could have something in it.

 A well-established link has been found between mortality rates and married individuals, with married people living longer.
 What’s more, research suggests that the longer the marriage, the greater this effect is.